vnetcon/jdbc-restservlet/README.md

 # jdbc-restservlet
+Turn your SQL to REST API without middle tier coding.

 This servlet is build on [jdbc-rest](https://github.com/vnetcon/jdbc-rest) driver and it serves as REST API server.
 The idea is to offer an out-of-the box REST API solution for web developers (Angular, React, Vue etc.).
 In short web developer need to write only client side code and sql - no need for middle tier applications for accessing database.
 In our mind the development environment would be something like